Public Gardens

 Clicking on the translation link activates a free translation service to convert the page to Spanish.
 As with any Internet translation, the conversion is not context-sensitive and may not translate the text to its original meaning.
 NC State Extension does not guarantee the accuracy of the translated text.
 Please note that some applications and/or services may not function as expected when translated.

-N.C.
+Collapse ▲N.C.
 Cooperative Extension Demonstration Gardens are teaching gardens the public is invited to explore.
 They have signage identifying plants that were selected to thrive in the region.
-Many feature gardens with specific themes including pollinator gardens, shade gardens, vegetable gardens, composting stations, and more.
+Many feature gardens with specific themes, including pollinator gardens, shade gardens, vegetable gardens, composting stations, and more.
 Some offer tours and workshops in the garden.

-NC State’s JC Raulston Arboretum is a nationally acclaimed garden with one of the largest and most diverse collections of landscape plants adapted for landscape use in the Southeast.
-Plants especially adapted to Piedmont North Carolina conditions are collected and evaluated in an effort to find superior plants for use in southern landscapes.
+NC State’s JC Raulston Arboretum is a nationally acclaimed garden with one of the Southeast’s largest and most diverse collections of landscape plants.
+Plants especially adapted to the conditions in the North Carolina Piedmont are collected and evaluated to identify superior plants for use in southern landscapes.
 Explore the garden for free.
 Attend special events, workshops, and featured speakers.

 Many thanks to Extension Master Gardener Volunteer Margery Pearl for her research on this project.